varunbv25/AI-image-resizer/README.md

 ---

-**Note**: This comprehensive image processing suite offers four distinct modes:
+**Note**: This comprehensive image processing suite offers five distinct modes with seamless chaining capabilities:
 - **AI Image Resizing** requires a Google Gemini API key for AI-powered features (fallback methods available)
 - **Manual Cropping** works entirely offline with no external dependencies
-- **Upscaling** uses advanced local algorithms for quality enhancement
 - **Image Compression** utilizes format-specific optimization for efficient file size reduction
+- **Image Enhancement** uses ONNX-based AI models for deblurring and sharpening
+- **Rotate & Flip** provides instant image transformations with batch processing support

+All modes support the "Edit Again" feature, allowing you to chain multiple operations on the same image seamlessly.
 Choose the mode that best fits your workflow and requirements!